nmattia/nmattia.com/posts/2018-03-11-reproducible-setup-linux-macos.md

 `/nix/store/XXXXXXX-foo`-style location (a so-called entry in the Nix store), and create a symlink in `$HOME/.nix-profile/bin/` to the newly created entry in the Nix store.
-This is very powerful because Nix can perform atomic updates, without ever erasing packages: it only creates the symlinks if the whole build was successful.
+This is very powerful because Nix can perform atomic updates, without ever erasing packages: it only updates the symlinks if the whole build was successful.
 This enables very interesting operations, like rolling back to a previous "generation" (a generation is created on every successful `nix-env -i` call):